Wobblyyyy/docs/binary/introduction.md

 than Colin Robertson himself.
 What are my credentials?
 I built a 16 bit computer in Minecraft.
 Also, I'm a nerd.

+**If you want to get right into the content, click on the link that says "number systems."

 ##### TABLE OF CONTENTS
 1.
 {:toc}